This post may contain affiliate links. See our affiliate disclaimer here.

 Too many people undervalue themselves and count themselves out of a job by not even applying.
-So many of my students in the Remote Work 101 course have landed jobs they never thought they’d be hired for, or negotiated a remote work option in the job offer process.
+So many of my students in my master class have landed jobs they never thought they’d be hired for, or negotiated a remote work option in the job offer process.

 Please, if you take nothing else away from this article, DO NOT undervalue yourself and miss out on opportunities because you doubted yourself.